This content has moved to https://go.treasuredata.com/docs

 - Optionally, view the progress of the workflow that is created by defining the master segment.
-From the main navigation, click Data Workbench > Workflows and select the User-Defined filter.
+From the main navigation, click Data Workbench > Workflows and select Master Segment for the workflow type.

 - To verify that the process ran and created your master segment, navigate to Profiles.